 Designed by Tokyo-based Igarashi Design Studio, Tsumori Chisato’s Shangai Boutique is the architectural counterpart of the elaborate clothing creations dreamed up by the well-known Japanese fashion designer.
 The space, resplendent with gold tones, is completed with a ceiling whose small lights echo the shape of the tables.
 The result is a cohesive space, where different elements of design seem to communicate with each other.

 The high ceilings of the Studio M Hotel in Singapore are an opportunity to make a statement.
-A collection of svelte pendants is cascading over the reception counter, mimicking its shape and placing it in the spotlight.
+A collection of svelte pendants is cascading over the reception counter, mimicking its shape and bringing it into the spotlight.

 Photo via Pinterest

-Finally, Kukumuku, a restaurant-theatre for families with kids, located in Vilnius, Lithuania, and designed by Plazma Architecture Studio takes a playful turn with lighting.
-White luminaries in the shape of houses that are placed above the tables create the appearance of a floating city for a warm fairy-tale atmosphere.
+Finally, Kukumuku, a restaurant-theatre for families with kids, located in Vilnius, Lithuania, and designed by Plazma Architecture Studio takes a playful turn with unique lighting.
+White luminaries in the shape of houses that are placed above the tables create the appearance of a floating city and a warm fairy-tale atmosphere.

 Please take a look at our Before and After images of selected projects from 2016 HERE.